rduplain/memo/startups-for-people-with-problems.md

 Your work will soon be to validate these assertions, but if you cannot step through this simple test, then you don't have a potential product-market fit and _you do not have a business_.
+Keep iterating, and make it a habit to apply this simple test as you explore business models.

 You may have reasons to continue without a business model anyway.
-I recommend making it a habit to apply this simple test as you explore business models.
+Setting the cocktail-napkin test aside means that you cannot predict when you'll have any revenue (and you are making it a point to have revenue eventually, right?).

 People spend weeks, months, and even years on a business model which would fail this simple test.